Lake vegetation: pull it or leave it?

 There can be too much of a good thing, though.

-If allowed to grow excessively, plants can limit recreation.
+If allowed to grow excessively, lake vegetation can limit recreation.
 The solution, however, does not always need to involve spraying herbicide to kill all the weeds along large areas of the shoreline.
 In some cases, large applications of herbicide will do its job too well: It kills the plants, and the sudden increase in nutrients allows algae to flourish.
 Furthermore, the decay of these plants all at once can also decrease oxygen levels in the lake which is harmful to fish.

 One potential alternative to consider is mechanical, weekly harvesting – sort of like a lawn mower for your lake!
 We recommend talking to a representative of your lake association before acting, because they can collect additional insights from the Indiana Department of Natural Resources and local environmental consulting companies.